MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-connect-query-vscode.md

 ## Get connection information

-Get the fully qualified server name for your Azure SQL Database server in the Azure portal.
+Get the fully qualified server name for your Azure SQL Database server in the Azure portal preview.
 You use the fully qualified server name to connect to your server using Visual Studio Code.

-1. Log in to the [Azure portal](https://portal.azure.com/).
+1. Log in to the [Azure portal preview](https://portal.azure.cn/).
 2. Select **SQL Databases** from the left-hand menu, and click your database on the **SQL databases** page.
-3. In the **Essentials** pane in the Azure portal page for your database, locate and then copy the **Server name** to use later in this quick start.
+3. In the **Essentials** pane in the Azure portal preview page for your database, locate and then copy the **Server name** to use later in this quick start.

     <img src="./media/sql-database-connect-query-ssms/connection-information.png" alt="connection information" style="width: 780px;" />